 - Courts should focus more on the defendant’s constitutional rights to participate in the government contracting programs and any statements that now can stand to incarcerate contractors or their executives.

-How can small businesses minimize liability during government contract investigations and procurement investigations?
+How can small businesses minimize criminal liability during government contract fraud and procurement investigations?

 1. Conduct internal investigations and audits to make sure that they are in compliance with small business size regulations